Top 6 La Crosse, WI Portrait Locations

 Between the bluffs and a robust downtown supported by multiple local colleges, restaurants, and two large healthcare systems, La Crosse makes for a vibrant city with countless photographic possibilities.

 In particular, we find a lot of intrigue in how easy it is to get so many different portrait locations simply by walking from one block to the next over a 1-2 hour photography session.
-On top of the cityscape, we can incorporate both the river and the bluffs/woodlands within minutes.
+On top of the cityscape, we can incorporate the best views of both the river and the bluffs/woodlands within minutes.

 The Cass Street Bridge is actually comprised of two bridges–the Cass Street Bridge and La Crosse West Channel Bridge.
 This provides the main thoroughfare between La Crosse, WI and La Crescent, Minnesota.

-Because of it’s orientation, the sun sets almost directly in parallel with the bridge, creating a beautiful evening portrait location.
+Because of it’s orientation, the sun sets almost directly in parallel with the bridge, creating one of the best portrait locations.
 A walking path alongside makes it easy to access.

 Aside from the ice cream shop that bears the same name (The Pearl), the best thing about the Pearl Street area is that there is so much variety from block to block.
 From a photographic standpoint, this creates the opportunity for so many different possible portrait looks.
 We can shoot anywhere from in front of the Pearl to the surrounding alleys or walk to other nearby places like the Waterfront Restaurant.
 Ultimately, this is such a high yield area that we love shooting here.